The 5 best plantar fasciitis treatments you can do at home

 - It increases your pain, and this lasts for more than 24 hours.

-2. Supportive shoes
+2. Wear supportive shoes

 When you have plantar fasciitis, your foot needs extra support to help it heal.

 There are no specific shoes guaranteed to prevent or treat plantar fasciitis.
-Often, it’s a matter of trying different shoes and seeing what works best for you.
-There are a few features that a shoe for plantar fasciitis should have:
+Often, it's a matter of trying different shoes and seeing what works best for you.

 - Good arch support to help reduce the strain on your plantar fascia